Celebrating Thirty Years of Amerinda

 The Heart Stays

-The Heart Stays, a new feature film by AMERINDA director Diane Fraher, will be in production April/May 2014, and needs your support.
+The Heart Stays, a new feature film by AMERINDA writer and director Diane Fraher, just finished principal location photography on the Osage Nation in May, 2014 and needs your support.
 Her first feature-length narrative film, The Reawakening, was the first feature film written and directed by a Native woman and wholly produced by Native people.
 The Heart Stays is a coming of age story, about a Native American girl who must choose between personal achievement and the traditional responsibilities of the old ways.
-Learn more about who is supporting the film, and how you can join them.
+Learn more about the cast, crew and who is supporting the film, and how you can join them.

 Native American rapper SHADOWYZE wrote, performed and produced this smokin' track exclusively for AMERINDA celebrating 27 years of serving Native American artists.
 Help support AMERINDA by purchasing this song from CDbaby.

 Website Design: Patrick